natesilva/hew/docs/authtoken.md

 * **`tenant`**
   - Also known as “project” in some parts of the HP Cloud interface.
   - Can be specified either as the tenant name or as the tenant numeric ID.
+  - If not specified, you will be authenticated without a tenant (project) and will not have access to most services, because services in HP Cloud are generally associated with specific tenants.

 ## Methods